stuartz/psutil/README.md

 init.php will only work once and be removed along with root access.  init.php will set up a user as admin:your-secret-pw, log you in and redirect you to index.php

-When using HTTPS, you will then be able to go to the admin tab to set supplier credentials.
+When using HTTPS, you will then be able to login and go to the admin tab to set supplier credentials.
 Enter user:pwd:urls for supplier accounts.

 # Supplier accounts
 Only supplier accounts for which you have provided credentials and a url will be available in the selection drop downs for inventory, order, or shipping request forms.